Mental Health Care Plan Guide

 To obtain a Mental Health Care Plan you’ll need to sit down with your Doctor and complete an assessment.
 During this time they’ll check in on your current coping, take a short history and may ask you to complete a questionnaire.

-Each calendar year you’re entitled to receive up to 10 sessions with a Psychologist and get the rebate.
+So each calendar year you’re entitled to receive up to 20 sessions with a Psychologist and get the Medicare rebate.

 Why Do I Have To See A Doctor To See a Psychologist?